seanlefevre/badlb/README.md

 | -p PORT | --port PORT | 8188 | port of the host to check  |
 | -m MIN |  --min MIN | 100 | minimum number of requests  |
 | -x MAX |  --max MAX | 350 | maximum number of requests |

-  -h, --help   show this help message and exit
-  -t TARGET, --target TARGET url of the host to check
-  -p PORT, --port PORT  port of the host to check
-  -m MIN, --min MIN     minimum number of requests
-  -x MAX, --max MAX     maximum number of requests